Pink noise

 0Pink noise

-This is arguably the most scientifically studied sound for improving sleep.
-Zhou and colleagues (Frontiers in Human Neuroscience, 2012) showed that listening to pink noise during sleep increases the density of slow delta waves in N3 — directly deepening restorative sleep.
-The later work by Papalambros and colleagues (Frontiers in Human Neuroscience, 2017) showed that in older adults, pink noise synchronised with one's own slow brain waves improves overnight memory consolidation by ~30% versus control.
-One of the strongest non-pharmacological sleep effects known to modern science.
+This is the most thoroughly studied sound for improving sleep.
+Zhou and colleagues (Frontiers in Human Neuroscience, 2012) showed that listening to pink noise during sleep increases the density of slow delta waves in N3, directly deepening restorative sleep.
+Later work by Papalambros and colleagues (Frontiers in Human Neuroscience, 2017) demonstrated that pink noise synchronised with one's own slow brain waves improves overnight memory consolidation in older adults by around 30% versus control.
+That is one of the strongest non-pharmacological sleep effects known to modern science.

-Spectrally, pink noise also appears in nature: steady waterfall noise, wind in leaves, coastal surf — all spectrally close to pink.
-Use this track for sleep (especially for those who can't handle the harshness of white noise), for daytime 20-minute power naps, for focused work (especially long sessions — programming, academic writing), to mask neighbour noise, for people with tinnitus, and as an "acoustic film" under other sounds in a playlist.
-Pairs with White Noise, Brown Noise, Aeroplane in Flight (natural pink).
+Pink noise also appears throughout nature: a steady waterfall, wind in leaves and coastal surf are all spectrally close to it.
+Use this track for sleep (especially if you can't tolerate the harshness of white noise), for 20-minute power naps, for long focused sessions such as programming or academic writing, to mask neighbour noise, for tinnitus relief, and as an acoustic underlay beneath other sounds in a playlist.
+Pairs with White Noise, Brown Noise and Aeroplane in Flight (which is natural pink).

 Included in Mixes